kramse/kea-it-sikkerhed/siem-og-loganalyse/lektionsplan.md

 * Kali Linux Revealed  Mastering the Penetration Testing Distribution [https://www.kali.org/download-kali-linux-revealed-book/](https://www.kali.org/download-kali-linux-revealed-book/) - shortened KLR

+### Supporting Internet resources

+Most of these can be downloaded from the internet.

+TBD

 ## Planning

 The detailed plan is below with a table summarizing lessons.